cyfyifanchen/yifanchen.github.io/_posts/2016-10-31-neovim-true-color.md

     // Don't forget set the airline theme as well. let g:airline_theme = 'one'

-    // This line enables the true color support let $NVIM_TUI_ENABLE_TRUE_COLOR=1
+    // This line enables the true color support. let $NVIM_TUI_ENABLE_TRUE_COLOR=1

+    // Note, the above line is ignored in Neovim 0.1.5 above, use this line instead. set termguicolors

 Now, source your `.vimrc`.
 You should be able to see the changes immediately.
 If it doesn't work, probably means your Neovim is outdated.
 Run the following command to get the latest update of Neovim.